Health Issues Which May Affect This Animal

 Where Is The Disease Found?Avian cholera can be found throughout North America and has been documented in waterfowl in Idaho.

 Signs of DiseaseAvian cholera can occur year-round, but is more apt to occur during spring migration.
 Sick birds are rarely seen because the disease is usually rapidly fatal.
 Sick birds can show signs of sluggish behavior, drowsiness, loss of fear of people, erratic flight, or flying into the ground or water.
 Some affected birds have mucous coming from the nose and mouth, and yellow or blood stained feces.
 Because they are so sick, captured birds often die within a few minutes.
 Because birds die quickly, they often have no lesions on the organs.
 If the bird has been infected for a while it may have small white to yellow spots on the liver and red spots on the heart and possibly the gizzard.

 What Causes This Disease?Sarcocystis is caused by the cyst stage of a protozoan parasite, Sarcocystis spp.

 Where Is The Disease Found?Sarcocystosis occurs in many species of ducks throughout the United States.
 The parasite has been documented in many species of waterfowl in Idaho.

 Signs of DiseaseWaterfowl and carnivore hosts that are infected with sarcocysts usually appear healthy.
 When butchering infected ducks, cysts may be observed in the breast muscle.
 The cysts look like grains of rice or whitish streaks running in the direction of the muscle fibers.

-Read More About Sarcocystis (Rice breast)
+Read More About Sarcocystis in waterfowl (Rice breast)